theodiablo/xero-api-testing/README.md

 The url should be something like `http://localhost:3000/api/xero/callback?code=8a3e....`

-`yarn run authCallback CALLBACK_URL`
+`yarn run auth CALLBACK_URL`

-This will create the file `tokenSet.json` where it will keep the credentials and use them to refresh the token
+This will create the file `tokenSet.json` where it will keep the credentials and use them to refresh the token, then you can run again the `yarn seed` function